-Japan's second smallest prefecture is the economic and commercial hub of the Kansai region, driven by it's kaleidoscopic capital city Osaka.
+Japan's second smallest prefecture is the economic and commercial hub of the Kansai region.

-Osaka prefecture lies at the center of the Kansai region and has one of Japan’s highest population densities, despite being it’s second smallest prefecture.
-It’s dominated by the futuristic neon spectacle of its capital city Osaka and functions as the main gateway to the surrounding region via the Kansai International Airport, built on an artificial island in Osaka Bay.
+Osaka Prefecture lies at the center of the Kansai region and has one of Japan’s highest population densities.
+It’s dominated by the futuristic neon spectacle of its capital city Osaka, and functions as the main gateway to the surrounding region via the Kansai International Airport.

-Nearby, the newly designated city of Sakai is famous for its “kofun”, large ancient burial mounds surrounded by moats where Japan’s ruling elite were laid to rest.
+For those looking for an easy day trip, to the north of the prefectural capital is Sakai City.
+Most famous for its “kofun,” large ancient burial mounds surrounded by moats where Japan’s ruling elite were laid to rest.
+These burial sites became a World Heritage site in 2019 for their historical significance and unique keyhole shape.
 Sakai is also a center of Japanese sword and knife making—pick up a better value blade here than in the capital.

 Plan your trip to Osaka using the locations down below!